 NASA is studying a variety of concepts for surface trajectory-based operations, which use moving maps, datacomm and ADS-B-In surveillance to take the variability out of taxiing between runways and terminals.

 This article appears in the April 29 edition of Aviation Week & Space Technology.
 NASA and industry are developing a suite of surface trajectory-based operations applications to help pilots safely and efficiently taxi between gates and runways at increasingly congested airports.
 Key elements of these applications, which will be a feature in next-generation integrated cockpits, include airport moving maps with GPS-based own-ship position, synthetic and enhanced vision, data-link ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "4-D Taxi Applications Take Shape For NextGen".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "4-D Taxi Applications Take Shape For NextGen".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.